psrenergy-docs/ncp-release-notes/docs/home.md

 * Corrected a bug in the elastic transactions screen.
 * Corrected a bug in the FCAS registry screen.
 * Corrected a bug in the reading process of sum of circuit flow constraints.
+* Corrected a bug in the reading process of turbine efficiency values of hydro units.
+* Corrected a bug in the maximum number of daily start-ups / shutdowns of hydro units and thermal plants.
+* Corrected a bug in the daily fuel constracts of thermal plants.
+* Corrected a bug in the reading process of discrete generation constraints of hydro plants.

 ### AC OPF